SaneSky109/DeepRL/README.md

 * **Replay Buffer:** Improves learning efficiency and stability by storing and replaying past experiences.
 * **Target Network:** Enhances training stability by using a separate target network.

+## How it Works

+### Game Environment
+The game environment (Game) simulates the Asteroids game, including player movement, asteroid generation, collision detection, and scoring.
+It also provides methods for resetting the game state, performing actions, and rendering the game window.

+### DQN Agent
+The DQN agent (DQNAgent) is responsible for deciding actions based on the game state.
+It utilizes a neural network to estimate Q-values for each action given the current state.
+The agent improves its policy over time through training episodes, where it explores the action space and learns from the outcomes of its actions.

+### Training
+The agent is trained over a series of episodes, with the game environment resetting at the beginning of each episode.
+The training process involves the agent interacting with the environment, storing experiences in the replay buffer, and periodically training the neural network using batches of sampled experiences.

+The agent's learning progress can be monitored through the reward it accumulates over each episode.
+A successful training process should show an increasing trend in the total reward as the agent learns to avoid asteroids and destroy them more effectively.

+## Improvements for Future Work
+The project's modular design allows for various enhancements and experimentation.
+Future work could explore different neural network architectures, hyperparameter tuning, and advanced RL algorithms like Double DQN, Dueling DQN, or Prioritized Experience Replay to further improve the agent's performance.

+## Customization and Improvement
+* **Network Architecture:** Modify the DQN's neural network architecture in DQNAgent._build_model to experiment with different layer configurations and regularization techniques.
+**Reward System:** Adjust the reward logic in Game.get_reward to incentivize or penalize different behaviors.
+**Hyperparameters:** Experiment with different settings for learning rate, epsilon decay, replay buffer size, and batch size to optimize learning.

 ## Setup

 To run this project, ensure you have Python 3.10 installed along with the required libraries: Pygame for the game environment and TensorFlow for the DQN agent.